A big THANK YOU to our 2025 Structural Timber Awards Judges!

 Roland joined Hawkins\Brown initially with focus on Infrastructure and the delivery of Crossrail stations, and with a broader role to enhance the practice’s technical and project delivery capability.
 In this capacity he has contributed to projects across a range of sectors, notably Infrastructure, Higher Education, Civic and Residential.
 Roland has experience in the technical design and delivery of complex projects, including an understanding of engineering, facades and materials.
 He has previously worked on a range of international stadia and sports projects and multi-discipline teams.

-Joining NMITE from across the pond, Steve Bertasso brings a wealth of experience from the industry to the classroom.
-Throughout his 25 years in the building industry, he focused on process improvement, strategy implementation, research, development, and training.
-His work history includes project management, purchasing, quantity surveying, and managerial experience in all aspects of the built environment with companies large and small across many markets and regions, focused on sustainable means and methods.
-Since 2009, his work as an independent consultant has allowed him to assist clients in creating and implementing better business solutions.
-He developed new estimating systems, created cost-effective, sustainable building programs, managed projects across various industries, and assisted with talent development.
+Joining NMITE from across the pond, Steve Bertasso brings a remarkable depth of experience from the industry to the classroom.
+With 25 years dedicated to the building industry, he has passionately focused on process improvement, strategy implementation, research, development, and training.
+His diverse work history spans project management, purchasing, quantity surveying, and managerial roles in all facets of the built environment, collaborating with both large and small companies across various markets and regions, always championing sustainable means and methods.
+Since 2009, his journey as an independent consultant has empowered clients to create and implement transformative business solutions.
+He has innovated new estimating systems, developed cost-effective, sustainable building programs, successfully managed projects across multiple industries, and nurtured talent development.
+Steve’s remarkable journey has opened doors for him as a sought-after speaker at industry conferences dedicated to green building, LEAN process implementation, and innovative marketing strategies.
+With a Bachelor of Science in Engineering from Brigham Young University and a Master of Business Administration in Sustainability from Lipscomb University, earned in 2010, he exemplifies the fusion of technical expertise and visionary thinking.
+His role as an Assistant Professor of Construction Management at Middle Tennessee State University and an Adjunct Professor at Utah Valley University reflects his commitment to shaping future leaders.
+At NMITE, Steve inspires others by leading short courses in timber and built environments while also teaching in degree programs.